-I had been in active labor since 9:00 pm when my water broke as we were leaving Blockbuster.
+My water broke as we were leaving Blockbuster (RIP) earlier that evening.
 The pain was intense and here I was stubbornly refusing the epidural.

-To be fair, I made it through an appendectomy, gall bladder surgery, and an exploratory surgery of my abdomen so I might have been a smidge more comfortable with the idea of surgery than most women would be.
+To be fair, I’d already undergone an appendectomy, a gall bladder surgery, and endometriosis laparoscopies, prior to pregnancy so I might have been a smidge more comfortable with the idea of major surgery than most women would be.

-But for someone who wasn’t expecting a Cesarean, the post surgery recovery is no joke.
-This may have been just another doctor digging around in my guts, but instead of resting in bed being waited on hand and foot afterwards, there was this little colicky baby that needed me.
+But for someone who wasn’t expecting a cesarean, the post-surgery recovery is no joke.
+This may have been just another doctor digging around in my guts, but instead of resting in bed being waited on hand and foot afterward, there was this little colicky baby that needed me.

 And I wanted to be there for that little pork chop.

 Baby showers and new baby gifts tend to focus on the baby.
-As with my get well kit for moms and my “hidden compartment” floral arrangement for moms, I like to give gifts that focus on the mama, as well as the baby.
+As with my get-well kit for moms and my “hidden compartment” floral arrangement for moms, I like to give gifts that focus on the mama, as well as the baby.
 My husband likes to tell the kids, “If Mommy gets sick, we’re in trouble.”
-That is because Moms make sure everyone else is taken care of.

-How to make a Post C Section Gift Basket that the mama will love.
+How to Make a Post Cesarean Section Gift Basket

 Gather your gifts.

 Cute beverage container – Swelling is normal post c-section.
 Drinking plenty of water will help a new mom flush out the medications and the extra fluid from the surgery.
 Adding a Rtic or Yeti Cup to a c section gift basket is a nice touch.

-Sleeping Mask — I won’t lie.
+Sleeping mask — I won’t lie.
 This gift recipient won’t be getting much sleep for the next five years or so.
 That is why it is important that she is able to get comfortable and fall asleep right away when she can.
-The sleeping mask helps when the only time you can sleep is during the day when the baby sleeps.
+A contoured blackout sleep mask helps when the only time you can sleep is during the day when the baby sleeps.